arianasp/meerkat_vocal_interactions/README.md

 * `plot_call_response_sequences.R`: uses the saved call-response sequences to produce the plots

-* `spatiotemporal_call_clustering.R`: characterize spatiotemporal clustering of calls of different types, make plots
+* `get_spatiotemporal_call_clustering.R`: code for generating spatiotemporal clustering metric later used in plots

+* `plot_spatiotemporal_call_clustering.R`: code for plotting spatiotemporal clustering metric results

 ## How to run